 Why make tax digital?

 Put simply, it should make life easier for everybody.
-Digital technology has revolutionised many other areas of business, so it makes sense for tax to become paperless too.
+Just as digital technology has revolutionised so many other areas of business, it makes sense for tax to become paperless too.

 The aim is to make it easier for individuals and businesses to get their tax right and keep on top of affairs.
 It also will transform HM Revenue and Customs (HMRC) into a world leading, digital tax authority.

 MTD will result in a more accurate system, with no more lost expenses, and no more last-minute worries.
-Data will be transferred at the click of a button, rather than being re-entered, a more efficient way of doing things.
+Data will be transferred at the click of a button, rather than being re-entered, making for a far more efficient system.

 Does MTD apply to my business?